 Amazon Advertising Growth

-During last year’s Q4 earnings call, Amazon posted a line item for “other” revenue that showed a 60% increase in 2016.
+During 2016’s Q4 earnings call, Amazon posted a line item for “other” revenue that showed a 60% increase from the previous year.
 This revenue line covers co-branded credit card agreements and “certain advertising services.”
-Adam Levy of The Motley Fool points out that Amazon’s credit card has been around since 2002 with little change, giving the majority of the credit to Amazon advertising growth.
+Adam Levy of The Motley Fool pointed out that Amazon’s credit card has been around since 2002 with little change, giving the majority of the credit to Amazon advertising growth.

 As advertising on Amazon takes on greater importance, Amazon’s CFO, Brian Olsavsky, sees advertising and consumer goals working together.